tsklxiv/Nooklang/README.md

 ## Status

-Nook is currently WIP.
-It lacks a lot of basic feature, and will need a quite long time of development.

-For now, Nook is enough to make very simple tests.
+Nook is stable and ready to use.

 ## Installation